 Give it some time, its been how many years eating who knows what?

 Give it about a month of eating real food before moving to the next step.
 If you are interested in more info on getting started with real food, here is a great book that actually sent me down this rabbit hole years before even finding iodine.
 This is a great resource for people new to this idea.

 The concept of this book is cut all foods that might cause a person digestive issues for 30 days, it’s referred to as Whole 30

 - added sugar(natural sugar from whole fruits is ok)

 - chemicals, food additives

 Within that 30 days, most people feel drastic changes in mood, energy and mind clarity.
-It actually kinda sucks at first but that’s your body going through withdrawal of sugar and chemicals from bad stuff you’ve been eating.
-Once the 30 days is up, you decide if you want to continue eating like a human or reintroducing certain foods slowly in an attempt to see which ones cause any digestive discomfort.
+It actually kinda sucks at first but that’s our body going through withdrawal of sugar and chemicals from bad stuff we’ve been eating.
+Once the 30 days is up, we decide if we want to continue eating very strictly, or reintroducing certain foods slowly in an attempt to see which ones cause digestive discomfort.

 You’d have to see it to believe it

 My wife and I had a couple very funny experiences after our first whole 30.
 I was ready to dive back into my regular beer drinking habit and she was excited to get her hands on a home made funnel cake.
 Within minutes of consuming things we used to consume without even thinking about it, we were hurtin.
 Her belly hurt right away and she said it tasted like chemical crap that was way to sweet(rofl just imagine a once sugar addict saying this, I was in heaven).